opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 Introduced 2.17
 {: .label .label-purple }

-Plugin developers can customize the concurrent search decision-making for `auto` mode by implementing the [`ConcurrentSearchRequestDecider`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java) and registering its factory via [`SearchPlugin#getConcurrentSearchRequestFactories()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/plugins/SearchPlugin.java#L148).
-The deciders are evaluated only if requests doesn't fall under the category called out in [Limitations](#limitations) or [Other Considerations](#other-considerations) section.
-For more information about the decider implementation see [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15259)
+Plugin developers can customize the concurrent search decision making for `auto` mode by extending [`ConcurrentSearchRequestDecider`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java) and registering its factory through [`SearchPlugin#getConcurrentSearchRequestFactories()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/plugins/SearchPlugin.java#L148).
+The deciders are evaluated only if a request does not belong to any category listed in the [Limitations](#limitations) and [Other considerations](#other-considerations) sections.
+For more information about the decider implementation, see [the corresponding GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15259).
-The search request is parsed using a `QueryBuilderVisitor` which calls [`ConcurrentSearchRequestDecider#evaluateForQuery()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L36) of all the configured deciders for every node of the `QueryBuilder` tree in the search request.
-The final concurrent search decision is obtained by combining the decision from each decider returned by the [`ConcurrentSearchRequestDecider#getConcurrentSearchDecision()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L44)
+The search request is parsed using a `QueryBuilderVisitor`, which calls the [`ConcurrentSearchRequestDecider#evaluateForQuery()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L36) method of all the configured deciders for every node of the `QueryBuilder` tree in the search request.
+The final concurrent search decision is obtained by combining the decision from each decider returned by the [`ConcurrentSearchRequestDecider#getConcurrentSearchDecision()`](https://github.com/opensearch-project/OpenSearch/blob/2.x/server/src/main/java/org/opensearch/search/deciders/ConcurrentSearchRequestDecider.java#L44) method.